webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **PRO FEATURES**

 * NEW!
+Improved support for WooCommerce All Products for Subscriptions
+* NEW!
 Dynamic cart with the table
 * Grouped and Subscription product types support
-* AJAX search box
+* AJAX search box with SKU search
-* Search custom meta data like SKU
 * Add to cart button for each product
-* Custom product order
+* Select in which order products appear on the table
-* Section by category
+* Automatic table section by selected categories
 * Import - export settings and tables
 * Product gallery
-* Category hierarchy dropdown with dynamic product count
+* Sophisticated category dropdown
-* Import and export tables and settings
-* Category, Tag, SKU, Stock and Rating columns
+* Extra table columns like - Category, Tag, SKU, Stock and Rating
 * Redirect to custom page after add to cart
 * Rocket speed 24/7 support
 * [See all PRO features](https://webfixlab.com/plugins/multiple-products-to-cart-woocommerce-product-table/)